このページの本文へ

 We ensure that considerations needed to prevent a worsening of lifestyle-related diseases and the development of brain and heart diseases are given under the Group's standards based mainly on the results of regular health checkups.

-Percentage of employees who receive regular health checkups and percentage of employees needing detailed examinations who reported that they have received treatment (2019 to 2021) (%)
+Percentage of employees who receive regular health checkups and percentage of employees needing detailed examinations who reported that they have received treatment (%)

 ■ Initiatives to Prevent Accidents with Health-Related Causes